Looking for a project to keep kids busy as they learn about our sports heroes? >>>>

 Scott played club and high school volleyball in Yorkton but was already refereeing while still in high school.
 Over the past more than 40 years he has taken on organizational roles with the provincial and national volleyball organizations while continuing to referee.
 He is the national referee chair for Volleyball Canada.

-The Class of 2025 will join the 113 athletes, builders and teams previously honoured since the Hall’s founding in 1994.
+The Class of 2025 joined the 113 athletes, builders and teams previously honoured since the Hall’s founding in 1994.

-This will also be the third year that the Yorkton Lions Support for Sports Award will be presented to deserving supporters of sports in Yorkton, including businesses, organizations and individuals.
-Nominations for those awards remain open until August 10.
+This was also the third year that the Yorkton Lions Support for Sports Award was presented to deserving supporters of sports in Yorkton, including businesses, organizations and individuals.

 During the 30th anniversary induction night in September of 2024, we talked with six inductees about their involvement in sports in Yorkton, and what that, and their induction, has meant to them.